altruios/namshubettulpa/public/namshubettulpa/chapters/the-great-awakening.md

 ~A silence fell over them~
 "M::I might have a way."
-~Everyone turned their head to Martha, besides Wilbert, whose eye was already on her~ *Alacria rowed her hand*
+~Everyone turned their head to Martha, besides Wilbert, whose eye was already on her~ *Alacira rowed her hand*
 ~A gesture to continue~
 "M::Well, Flanagan did: The way we came into the link, we should be able to get out the same way."
 "G::Martha - when I say there's nothing out there, there is nothing, even if we have a way back we wouldn't be able to get to it right now."
 "NT::$Ewhichway:"
-"M::Through me, through that thing in my head" *Alacria leaned over and looked at the unconscious Flanagan* "G::She'd have to go outside the bubble for that" "A::That's the easy part"
+"M::Through me, through that thing in my head" *Alacira leaned over and looked at the unconscious Flanagan* "G::She'd have to go outside the bubble for that" "A::That's the easy part"
-~Sonny was still weaving webs, the glowing sacks stuck to the walls~ ~Every addition making the bubble smaller - hotter~ "NT::$Ewait:"
+~Sonny was still weaving webs, the glowing sacks stuck to the walls~ ~Every addition making the bubble smaller - hotter~ "M::Does anyone have a better idea?"
-"NT::$Ejoin:"
-"M::Does anyone have a better idea?"
 "G::Waiting it out is less than ideal: we don't know how long this will be" *Martha looked around the room*